Place Value And Rounding Quizzes

 • Break complex problems into smaller steps.

-• Highlight the digit that determines the rounding.
+• Highlight the digit that determines rounding.

 • Use rounding to quickly estimate answers and check calculations.

-• Keep answers clear and consistently formatted.
+• Keep answers clear, consistently formatted, and neat.

 1. Round 5,687 to the nearest hundred.
+(Try before checking solution!)

 2. Round 0.3746 to 2 decimal places.